 2008 Network Appliance, Inc. All rights reserved.
 Specifications subject to change without notice.
-NetApp, the Network Appliance logo, NearStore, and NetCache are registered trademarks and Network Appliance, and FlexClone, is a trademark of Network Appliance, Inc. in the United States and other countries.
+NetApp, the Network Appliance logo, NearStore, and NetCache are registered trademarks and Network Appliance is a trademark of Network Appliance, Inc. in the United States and other countries.
 Windows is a registered trademark of Microsoft Corporation.
-Oracle is a registered trademark of Oracle Corporation.
-Symantec is a trademark of Symantec Corporation.
 UNIX is a registered trademark of The Open Group.
 All other brands or products are trademarks or registered trademarks of their respective holders and should be treated as such.